Rulon8/URL-Shortener/README.md

 works as a web interface for the API.

 To run the API in your local computer you need Ruby and Ruby on Rails.
-The versions mentioned above are the one with which the API is tested, it may work with other versions but it is untested.
-By default the API is configured to use Postgresql with user `ubuntu` and the default password, but any database compatible with Rails should work.
+The versions mentioned above are the ones with which the API is tested, it may work with other versions but they are untested.
+By default the API is configured to use Postgresql with user `ubuntu` and the default password, but any database supported by Rails should work.
 To change database install the respective gem and then update your database.yml file to match your credentials.

 Also, to store website titles along with their URLs, Redis and the Sidekiq gem must be installed and running.
 If not then titles will appear as "Not Available".
-Remember to check you have all other dependencies installed by running `bundle install`
+Remember to check you have all other dependencies installed by running `bundle install`.

 Once installed and running you can access the API by sending requests to your local host and port, as defined in the Usage section.